ConorBevan/Queen-Club/README.md

 - __History Page__

-  - This feature allows users to watch some of the most famous performces by Queen.
-  - This feature improves user retention on the site.
+  - This feature is the heart of the site as it gives a full rundown of the bands career from the beginning to present day events.

 ![History Page](docs/Screenshot7.png)

 ### Features Left to Implement